 Launch OBS. and follow the steps mentioned below.

-Step 2: OBS will check for an update and if one’s available, show you a prompt with the update information and an Update Now button.
+Step 2: OBS will check for an update; if one’s available, show you a prompt with the update information and an Update Now button.

 Step 3: The OBS Updater will start and automatically download and install the update.
-When done, just click on the Launch OBS button to get back to the app.
+When done, click the Launch OBS button to return to the app.

 And you’ll find your good old OBS exactly how you left it, albeit with more features, performance fixes and everything else that’s been done under the hood.